Overview

 What usually drives the schedule on a industrial renovation and expansion project in Round Rock?

-How do you handle closeout on industrial renovation and expansion work?
+How do you handle closeout on industrial renovation and expansion work in the Round Rock area?